RubenEschauzier/phd-symposium-2024-eswc/content/evaluation.plan.md

 In practice, the following metrics are often used as gauges of performance:

 - **Query execution time**, indicating overall query execution efficiency.
-- **First $k$ result arrival times**, as LTQP is a streaming querying approach producing first results quickly improves client experience.
+- **First *k* result arrival times**, as LTQP is a streaming querying approach producing first results quickly improves client experience.
 - [**Diefficiency**](cite:cites acosta2017diefficiency), measures the efficiency of result arrival times during query execution.
 Engines that quickly produce many results are considered better.
 - **Result completeness**, as any caching or document pruning strategy could introduce mistakes result completeness will be verified and ensured during evaluation.

-For further analysis of the intended cache approaches in [][#CachingMethod], cache hit rate and overhead will be investigated.
+For further analysis of the intended cache approaches in [](#CachingMethod), cache hit rate and overhead will be investigated.
 The combination of these metrics should provide a clear picture of the effectiveness of personalized query optimization for LTQP.

+<span class="comment" data-author="RT">The main thing missing here is what you will compare against.
+I assume you will want to compare your personalized algorithms against existing non-personalized LTQP algorithms, possibly with different variants of your algos.</span>